Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Overall, both icing and dog-friendly icing aren’t the most beneficial snacks for dogs.
 However, if you want to add a special surprise to your dog’s treats, making a batch of dog-friendly icing is the better alternative to regular icing.
 Just remember to give it in small quantities to prevent an upset stomach, indigestion, or weight gain.

 If your dog ever exhibits signs of an upset stomach, allow your dog time to fast from food and slowly reintroduce easily digestible food afterward.
-If the signs persist or worsen, contact your veterinarian right away to ensure your dog receives the proper treatment for recovery.
+If the signs persist or worsen, contact your veterinarian right away to ensure your dog receives the proper recovery treatment.

 Featured Image Credit: LAWJR, Pixabay